Gnus

 World of Bookmarks

 Vanilla Emacs bookmarks are for lhamas.
 Real octopodes use bookmark+ which enhances well known bookmarking in the way you didn’t even imagine.
 As the wiki page states: Richer bookmarks.
 They record more.
 They are more accurate.
-A few things we get here for free: Bookmarks tagging.
-Yup! just like in delicious. you may use tags eg. for sorting and filtering.
-Usage ‘statistics’. you may sort and filter your bookmarks basing on how often they were used.
+Here are some key features available to us for free: Bookmark tagging: similar to Delicious, you can use tags for sorting and filtering your bookmarks.
+Usage statistics: sort and filter your bookmarks based on how frequently they are used.

 Interactive search rediscovered

-Nice tip I found while searching interactively (C-s).
-If you want to see all the occurences of what you’re just searching for, press M-s o and you will see new buffer listing all the desired occurences.
-Moreover, you may extend searching convieniently by selecting next words with C-w.
-This flow C-s C-w C-w M-s o selects 2 words starting at current cursor position and lists all their occurences in current buffer.
+Here’s a helpful tip I discovered while searching interactively (using C-s).
+If you want to see all occurrences of your current search term, press M-s o.
+This will open a new buffer listing all the relevant instances.
+You can also conveniently extend your search by selecting additional words with C-w.
+By using the sequence C-s C-w C-w M-s o, you can select two words starting from the current cursor position and view all their occurrences in the current buffer.

 The Kill Ring

-Sounds scary, but it’s not about killing (this time).
-Kill ring is a term used in Emacs to describe a list of cut (killed) blocks of text.
-Yes, that’s right.
-It’s about mutliple blocks of text that you can cut and paste.
-Emacs as an extraoridinary editor gives you ability to keep the history of what you have just killed.
-Be sure to close it before you start doing nasty things :)
+It may sound intimidating, but don’t worry - it’s not about killing this time.
+The term “kill ring” in Emacs refers to a list of text blocks that have been cut (or “killed”).
+That’s right!
+It involves multiple blocks of text that you can cut and paste.
+Emacs, as an exceptional text editor, allows you to maintain a history of what you have killed.
+Just be sure to close it before you start doing nasty things :)